Humboldt-WI/blog/content/research/information_systems_1819/test.md

 **Basic algorithms for IR** are:

   * Bag of Words (BoW): represents texts by frequency of appearing words
-  * Term Frequency / Inverse Document Frequency (tf-idf): sets term frequency and inverse document frequency and in this way represents texts by relevance of appearing words
+  * Term Frequency / Inverse Document Frequency (TF-IDF): sets term frequency and inverse document frequency in ratio and in this way represents texts by relevance of appearing words
   * N-grams: a set of co-occurring words (e.g. names)

 Here you can see the most important steps in unsupervised text classification: